|Dr Nigel Gough (m)|

 After qualifying in London in 1986, Dr Chisnall worked in Essex, Canada and on the Isle of Wight.
 He also spent four years as a ships’ surgeon and was a forensic medical examiner in Bishops Stortford.

-He joined the practice in 2002 and lives in Winsley with his wife and three children.
+He joined the practice in 2002 and lives in Winsley with his wife and children.
 His areas of special interest are rheumatology and paediatrics and to relax Dr Chisnall enjoys barbershop singing.